SuperFlyTV/tmp-GraphicsDefinition/WIP-notes.md

     * Batch commands, to guarantee that they will be executed on the same frame in multiple Graphics
-        * Will it be enough to be able to batch "invoke" commands, or do we need to consider other commands?
+        * Will it be enough to be able to batch "invokeAction" commands, or do we need to consider other commands?
     Discussion: Probably not.